 A fault in this system could coincide with the steering becoming extremely heavy, making it difficult to safely control the car.
 It may be possible to manoeuvre the vehicle to a safe place at low speeds, and with a lot of effort.
 But it would be dangerous to drive at anything like normal speed.

 This will illuminate when there is a fault with the airbag system.
 It won’t affect the way the car handles or drives but can’t be ignored because the consequences could be extremely serious if there is an accident.
 Airbags form an integral and essential part of a car’s safety system; they are NOT an optional extra.

 The oil pressure light

 On some cars, this may glow amber to warn of a low oil level, but more commonly it is a red warning lamp showing the car has suffered a significant loss of oil pressure.
 The cause may be insufficient oil or there could be a more serious mechanical failure.
-The reason you need to pull over where it’s safe to do so is that if you were to keep driving, the engine would be very likely to fail completely, and that could cause even more serious damage.
+The reason you need to pull over where it’s safe to do so is that if you were to keep driving, the engine would be very likely to fail completely.
+That could cause even more serious damage.

 The cooling system light

 This light comes on when there is too little coolant for the engine or when the power unit exceeds its maximum temperature.
 The risk of carrying on driving is that the engine could overheat and performance will suffer.
 The car may even stop entirely, with a high likelihood of serious engine damage.

 So there you go.
 It’s really important that you take these lights seriously.
 Failure to do so could lead to incurring an unnecessary expense and that’s something that we’re keen for you to avoid.